lukejonathanjohnson/actress/README.md

 # actress
-Stellar variability and planetary transit simulator
+Stellar Variability Simulator: Open source implementation!

+Simulate stellar variability due to faculae and spots as a star rotates or simulate planetary transits across the inhomogeneous stellar surface.